The Cambridge And St. Ives Railway Organisation

 Buses are fitted with small guidewheels on the front which enable them to run in a concrete trough.
 This allows vehicles to pass closely and so, if running in a town centre, means that the busways take up significantly less room compared with conventional bus lanes.
 The buses are standard vehicles that still require a driver; the only difference is that the guideway does the steering (the driver controls everything else as usual).
 When not on the guideway, the buses are no different from a normal bus.

-In the Cambridgeshire scheme, the buses will ONLY be guided in the uncongested open country section between Milton Road, Cambridge and the outskirts of St. Ives (plus south of Cambridge Station to Trumpington and Addenbrookes).
-They will be unguided in (and between) Huntingdon and St. Ives and, crucially, they will be unguided within Cambridge itself, where there is no room for guideways on the narrow streets.
+In the Cambridgeshire scheme, the buses are ONLY be guided in the uncongested open country section between Milton Road, Cambridge and the outskirts of St. Ives (plus south of Cambridge Station to Trumpington and Addenbrookes).
+They run as standard unguided buses in (and between) Huntingdon and St. Ives and, crucially, they will be unguided within Cambridge itself, where there is no room for guideways on the narrow streets.
 This completely defeats the object of guiding the buses in the first place, compared with conventional buses on ordinary roads with bus priority measures.

 How do the bus and rail compare?